|Scientific Name||Canis Lupus Dingo|

 The dingo is a carnivorous animal and one of Australia's most dominant predators.
 The diet of the dingo is similar to that of other pack-canines such as wolves, as they hunt rabbits, rodents, small mammals, lizards, birds, wallabys and even the occasional kangaroo.

 Due to the large size and dominant nature of the dingo, the dingo has no real predators within its natural environment besides humans who are responsible for the destruction of the dingo's habitat, and the odd crocodile.

 Dingos breed once a year, generally before August in the south and after August in the north.
-After a gestation period of around 2 months, the female dingo gives birth to litter of between 1 and 10 pups.
+After a gestation period of around 2 months, the female dingo gives birth to a litter of between 1 and 10 pups.
 The pups are blind when they are first born but grow up quickly, as dingo pups leave their mother and the den when they are 8 weeks old.

 Today, mainly due to deforestation and habitat loss, the dingo is considered to be an animal that is vulnerable to extinction.
-In Australia, the dingo is protected animal and part of their conservation work includes insuring that the dingo does not start interbreeding with domestic dogs, therefore keeping the dingo as a species, pure.
+In Australia, the dingo is protected animal and part of their conservation work includes ensuring that the dingo does not start interbreeding with domestic dogs, therefore keeping the dingo as a species, pure.